Department Chair and Professor

-Jessica Wolfendale’s main research focus is the ethics of political violence and the moral psychology of state-sponsored violence.
+Dr. Jessica Wolfendale’s primary research focus is the ethics of political violence and the moral psychology of state-sponsored violence.
 Her work explores the intersection between philosophical theories of political violence, such as just war theory, and the institutions, moral justifications, and social and political narratives that sustain state violence and assist perpetrators of state violence in reconciling their actions with a positive self-image.
+She has published extensively on terrorism, the ethics of torture, security, military ethics, and war crimes.
 Her most recent book, War Crimes: Causes, Excuses, and Blame (coauthored with Matthew Talbert) was published by Oxford University Press in 2018.
-She is currently working on a book project on the toleration of torture in the criminal justice and national security contexts.
+She is currently working on a book project on the toleration of torture and terrorism in the criminal justice and national security contexts.

 Ph.D., Monash University, Australia